kpdudek/CodinGame/README.md

 # CodinGame_PodRacer
 This code is for various games on on codingame.com

-Competition game "Coders Strike Back"
-Mars lander Episodes 1,2,3
+Competition game "Coders Strike Back" and Mars lander Episodes 1,2,3